 Besides firmware, there can be an issue with the graphics drivers that are installed on your system as well.
 For instance, the display driver could be outdated or the software can be corrupted, causing the automatic repair black screen issue.
 To fix the Windows automatic repair black screen caused by a driver-related issue, you can follow these steps.

 Step 1.
-Firstly, go to the Start menu and look for Device Manager to launch it.
+Firstly, boot the computer with Safe mode (follow the steps in Method 1) and go to the Start menu and look for Device Manager to launch it.
 You can also open the Run prompt and enter the “devmgmt.msc” command to launch Device Manager.

 Step 2.
 From the list of the installed drivers, expand the option for Display Drivers.
 Right-click the installed driver and choose to uninstall it from here.